quioteframework/quioteframework.github.io/src/content/docs/propulsion/reference/active-record.md

 echo $book->getStyle(); // novel
 // An enum is stored as a TINYINT in the database

-// Each value in an ENUM column has a related constant in the TableMap class
+// Each value in an ENUM column has a related constant in the Peer class
-// Your IDE with code completion should love this echo BookTableMap::STYLE_NOVEL;  // 'novel' echo BookTableMap::STYLE_ESSAY;  // 'essay' echo BookTableMap::STYLE_POETRY; // 'poetry'
+// Your IDE with code completion should love this echo BookPeer::STYLE_NOVEL;  // 'novel' echo BookPeer::STYLE_ESSAY;  // 'essay' echo BookPeer::STYLE_POETRY; // 'poetry'
-// The TableMap class also gives access to the list of available values print_r(BookTableMap::getValueSet(BookTableMap::STYLE)); // array('novel', 'essay', 'poetry')
+// The Peer class also gives access to the list of available values print_r(BookPeer::getValueSet(BookPeer::STYLE)); // array('novel', 'essay', 'poetry')
 ```

 ### OBJECT columns